vietlq/vietlq.github.io/content/post/securely-publish-hugo-via-rsync.md

 ### 4. Set up SSH alias in config

-Now edit the file `~/.ssh/config` on your local folder:
+Now edit the file `~/.ssh/config` on your local machine:

 ```bash
 # To publish Hugo posts